Part III : Explaining metaphysics

 So, it provides for the real existence of infinite systems (as many theories require their universe of objects to be infinite).
 Of course, as no theorem can provide for infinities out of no infinity, the completeness theorem requires an assumption of infinity in order to apply.

 But the required infinity assumption is rather weak: it only needs the infinite list of all finite systems (to fix the idea, we can say: the infinite set of all natural numbers).
 But this assumption is already required to make sense of the premise of the theorem: a contradiction must be a finite system of symbols.
-Thus, the concept of a "theory without contradiction" involves the infinity of searches for any finite contradition that might be produced by the theory.
+Thus, the concept of a "theory without contradiction" involves the infinity of searches for any finite contradiction that might be produced by the theory.
 It would be hard, indeed, to grant existence to every finite system but not to the whole infinite set they form (unless we might mean that every natural number exists inside reality, but this reality of all natural numbers would not itself "exist"...).

 And this mathematical existence of infinite systems, while hardly deniable, keeps a margin of relativity in a way too complex to be summed up here (we already gave hints about this...).